douglascraigschmidt/LiveLessons/Java8/README.md

 . ex9 - This example showcases and benchmarks the use of a Java
-        ConcurrentHashMap, a Java SynchronizedMap, and a HashMap protected with a Java StampedLock are used to compute/cache/retrieve prime numbers.
-This example also
-        demonstrates the use of stream slicing with the Java streams takeWhile() and dropWhile() operations.
+        ConcurrentHashMap, a Java SynchronizedMap, and a HashMap protected with a Java StampedLock are used to compute/ cache/retrieve large prime numbers.
+This example also demonstrates the Java record data type, several advanced features of StampedLock, and the use of slicing with the Java streams takeWhile() and dropWhile() operations.

 . ex10 - This example shows the use of predicate lambda expressions in
          the context of a Java ConcurrentHashMap removeIf() method.